The Southern California High Country: Six Ranges to Beat the Summer Heat

 A few things worth knowing across all six ranges:

 Reservations.
-Most developed campgrounds — particularly at Big Bear, Palomar, and Cuyamaca — fill up on summer weekends months in advance.
-Book through Recreation.gov (forest service) or ReserveCalifornia.com (state parks).
+Most developed campgrounds, particularly at Big Bear, Palomar, and Cuyamaca, fill up on summer weekends months in advance.
+Book through Recreation.gov for forest service sites or ReserveCalifornia.com for state parks.
 First-come options at Crystal Lake, Chilao, and Fry Creek are worth knowing as backups.

 Passes.
 An Adventure Pass is required to park at most Forest Service trailheads in the San Gabriels, San Bernardinos, and San Jacintos.
 State park trailheads at Cuyamaca and Palomar charge a day-use fee.
 Interagency Annual Passes cover the Forest Service fee if you have one.